 2. Install lower bearing shells and bearing ladder; torque down

 3. Install big-end shells and use ring compressor to reinstall pistons and rods (cylinder bores have been honed)

 4. Refit oil pickup, sump baffle and sump.
-Dammit, can't find the picture!
+Seems I didn't take a picture!
 OK then: reassemble the oil pump and auxiliary housing (with new seals, obviously) and refit.
 The brownish stain is where I got carried away with the Wellseal...!
 Water pump also refitted in this shot (with the engine at an odd angle...)

 Another view of the sump and auxiliary housing:

 ...and a slightly more conventional angle:

 Lots of clean alloy!
 Seems a shame to hide it away...